pysysops/assessment-js/README.md

 * web_01 - An nginx server configured to proxy to the 2 upstream app servers.
 * app_01 - An app server running the Go application with supervisor.
 * app_02 - An app server running the Go application with supervisor.

+#### ???-destroy
+Removes the appropriate environment

+## Configuration Management
+Chef has been used to configure the servers.
+Initially I fell into what I can only describe as some sort of monolithic cookbook anti-pattern.

+I refactored my chef code into more meaningful cookbooks:
+* js-base - base cookbook for application to everything.
+* js-nginx - installs nginx and does some very simple config.
+* js-jenkins - installs and configures Jenkins.
+* js-app - installs everything needed for an "app" server.

+I use Berkshelf to manage cookbook dependencies however not knowing the environment that this assessment will be run on I have commited the cookbooks to this repo.

+Wherever possible I've tried to make use of community cookbooks using the js-* cookbooks as wrapper cookbooks.
+Unfortunately the nginx cookbook caused some dependency resolution issue that was becoming time consuming to resolve.
+I had to fall back to a very simple recipe (install package, replace config, start service).

+### TODO: Tests
+I'd love to spend a few days writing ServerSpec tests for Kitchen...

+## Continuous Delivery
+At first it was tempting to just build the Go application on each app server, but even having that thought made me uneasy.
+I wanted to build, package and place the application somewhere that it could be deployed as a package rather than built by executing scripts or commands via Chef on the app servers.
+One of the core CI/CD principles is that you should deploy the same package or artifact through your pipeline to production (here, there is only one environment).

+### Jenkins
+I have experience with several CI servers: Bamboo, GoCD, TeamCity and... my
+favourite: Jenkins.
+Chef configures the Jenkins server and creates one job: jjb-update.
+The jjb-update job checks out this repo and uses Jenkins Job Builder to create the app-build, app-package and app-release jobs.

+The jobs are configured in a pipeline and trigger as follows:

+#### git > app-build > app-package > app-release

+The result is an rpm package in a yum repo available from the app servers.

+To view the Jenkins Dashboard open: http://localhost:8090 in your browser of choice.

+## Code Changes
+The original Go application was very simple but I wanted to make a few changes:
+* Very simple logging to STDOUT to help in debugging
+* Make the port it runs on an environment variable (default: 8484).

+## TODO - Deployments
+Ideally it would be great to trigger a deployment of a new artifact (yum package) from Jenkins with Ansible or even something as simple as pssh.
+I believe this is outside of the scope of this MVP.